clem2k/SonicArt/README.md

 #### The led strips

 When your resin art is ready, you can determine how many led you'll need.
-With the 2 strips i've got i needed 45 leds, so i cut the two strips to length and fixed them with electrical tape led facing the resin.
+With the 2 strips i've got i needed 45 leds, so i cut the two strips to length and fixed them with electrical tape led facing the resin. ***WIP : I'm waiting for another led strip as I messed up the first one when fixing it to the resin ... -_-***

 ![](https://github.com/clem2k/SonicArt/blob/9a8291af0378e674c8eff3c7a93f53738c848c58/Pictures/DSC_0259.JPG)